 Paper, pencil, and calculator will be provided.
-Personal calculators may be used as long as they do not have graphing or programmable functions and are not within a cell phone.
-A study guide is available in the Admissions Office, the Student Academic Support Center, the Greene Center, or online at www.act.org/compass.
+Personal calculators may not be used.
+A study guide is available in the Admissions Office, the Student Academic Support Center, the Greene Center, or online at www.accuplacer. org/students.

 Most often, your placement test results will remain valid for three years.
 Initial placement tests are free of charge.
 The first retest is allowed seven (7) days after the initial test.
 All subsequent retests are permitted 120 days from the most recent test.
-The Retest fee is \$10.
+The Retest fee is \$15.